MarkosHB/Final-Year-Project/README.md

-# Self-Sovereign Identity as a decentralized solution to the custody of private credentials.
+# Final-Year-Project: Self-Sovereign Identity as a decentralized solution to the custody of private credentials.

 This project focuses on developing a Proof of Concept (PoC) for Self-Sovereign Identity (SSI), wich is a digital identity model that allows individuals to own, control, and manage their identities independently without relying on centralized authorities.
 It provides a secure, privacy-enhanced identity framework that can be used across multiple contexts and areas.
 This repository is divided as it follows: